cloudant-labs/graphdb-slate/source/includes/api/_replication.md

 }
 ```

 Sometimes you only want to replicate some documents.
-For this simple case you do not need to write a filter function.
-Simply add the list of keys in the doc\_ids field.
+For this simple case, you do not need to write a filter function.
+To replicate specific documents, add the list of keys as an array in the `doc_ids` field.

 ### Replicating through a proxy

+> Example showing replication through a proxy:

 ```json
 {